ydb-platform/ydb/ydb/docs/en/core/reference/kafka-api/examples.md

 The actual data movement is performed using connectors that run in separate threads of the executing process.

-For more information about Kafka Connect and its configuration, see the [Apache Kafka®] documentation (https://kafka.apache.org/documentation/#connect).
+For more information about Kafka Connect and its configuration, see the [Apache Kafka®](https://kafka.apache.org/documentation/#connect) documentation.

 ### Setting up Kafka Connect